naresh-ub/cvip/book/syllabus.md

 | [TA: Nancy Ipole] | [nancyipo@buffalo.edu] | [TA Office Address] | [TA Office Hours] |

 ## Course Description

-This course provides an introduction to the fundamental techniques in **Computer Vision and Image Processing (CVIP)** with an emphasis on physical, mathematical, and information-processing aspects of vision.
+This course offers a comprehensive introduction to the field of Computer Vision and Image Processing, focusing on both classical foundations and cutting-edge advancements.
+Students will explore the physical and mathematical principles underlying **image formation and filtering**, followed by core topics in intermediate vision such as **stereo vision** and **epipolar geometry**.
+Building on this foundation, the course delves into learning-based approaches including Convolutional Neural Networks (CNNs), Semantic segmentation, and Object Classification.
+A dedicated module on generative computer vision introduces students to state-of-the-art techniques like **Variational Autoencoders** (VAEs) and **Diffusion Models**.
+The course concludes with an exploration of recent trends, including Vision-Language models and Multimodal architectures that integrate vision with language and other sensory inputs.
+By the end, students will have gained both theoretical understanding and practical skills to develop intelligent vision systems for real-world applications.

-Topics covered include:
+#### Topics covered include:
 - Basics of Computer Vision:
     - Image Formation, Camera Calibration
     - Image Processing, Feature Detection